Methylenedioxybenzylamphetamine

-Methylenedioxybenzylamphetamine, abbreviated MDBZ, and systematically named 3,4-methylenedioxy-N-benzylamphetamine, is a psychedelic drug.
+Methylenedioxybenzylamphetamine, abbreviated MDBZ, and systematically named 3,4-methylenedioxy-N-benzylamphetamine, is a drug.
 It is the N-benzyl derivative of 3,4-methylenedioxyamphetamine (MDA).
 MDBZ was first synthesized by Alexander Shulgin.
 In his book PiHKAL (Phenethylamines i Have Known And Loved), the minimum dosage is listed as 150 mg, and the duration unknown.
 Very few data exist about the pharmacological properties, metabolism, and toxicity of MDBZ.

+Society and culture

+Popular culture

 In an episode of the British spoof documentary TV show Brass Eye, David Amess MP was fooled into recording a warning against a fictitious new drug called "cake".
 When asked a parliamentary question about it, the Home Office incorrectly assumed Amess was referring to MDBZ.

-Legality
+Legal status

 United Kingdom

 MDBZ is a Class A drug in the Drugs controlled by the UK Misuse of Drugs Act.